alessandrosp/shingiron/docs/_places/lina_stores.md

 reviews:
   - author: Alessandro
     content: >
       Strong of its experience in London, Lina Stores just opened its first restaurant outside of the UK.
-Unfortunately, while the attire is as pretty as its English counterpart, the food is lackluster in both taste and presentation.
+Unfortunately, while the venue is as pretty as its English counterpart, the food is lackluster in both taste and presentation.
 A feast for the eyes, not so much for the mouth.
     verdict: 2
   - author: Lorenzo
     content: >